 The specifications are based on the Advanced Media Workflow Association (AMWA) AS-11 rules base specifications.
 This work is available through the AMWA website and work is ongoing to define the rules for these and other international file formats.
 Full details can be found below:

 LIBRARY MASTER SPECIFICATIONS

-NABA and DPP members are currently working on specifications for a High Definition Library Master Format and an Ultra High Definition Library Master format.
-These library master specifications will cover the workflows for organizations wishing to receive a single master from which all other required versions are produced, such as Air Master, VOD, Netflix, Apple iTunes, Hulu and other O.T.T.
+NABA and DPP members, in conjunction with SMPTE, have completed work on specifications for a High Definition Library Master Format for both ProRes and J2K.
+These Library Master Specifications cover the workflows for organizations wishing to receive a single master from which all other required versions are produced, such as Air Ready Master, VOD, Netflix, Apple iTunes, Hulu and other O.T.T.
 Versions.
-These will be based on SMPTE IMF Standards Application 2 for High Definition and Application 2e for UHD.
+These are based on SMPTE IMF Standards Application 2e for High Definition and Ultra High Definition (UHD).